andinox/FDPUserStorageFederation/README.md

 The database schema and seed data are located under [`sql`](sql).

 All columns from the `adherents` table are exposed as user attributes when a user is retrieved.
-For example the `is_naina` column is available as the `isNaina` attribute which can be used to build group mappings if desired.
+These values appear in the **Attributes** tab of the administration console without persisting anything back to the database.
+For example the `is_naina` column becomes the `isNaina` attribute and `created_at` is shown as both the built‑in created timestamp and a custom attribute.
+You can map any of these attributes to groups or roles as needed.

 ## 🧰 Prerequisites